aerospike-examples/geospatial-samples/osm/around/java/README.md

 Docker
 ----------------------------------------------------------------
-A Docker file is included that packages up the code and dependencies to run the load,
+A Docker file is included that packages up the code and dependencies to run Around

 Usage: